TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 ### Definition

 > Gateways are “Traffic controllers” that bridge data generation to support a range of connectivity protocols and satisfy complex management.
+Gateways are also called middleware development devices because they are found "in the middle" of an IoT solution.
+They can filter and aggregate data, secure remote management, save temporal data, have cloud connectivity and device interconnectivity.

 To be added (links, information)

 ### Architecture